Updated as of January 2025.

 1. Sign in to the member site at members.ab.bluecross.ca.

-If you prefer a paper copy and don’t have a printer, you can request a mailed copy by clicking on the link under the Generate report button.
+You can request a mailed copy by selecting the checkbox before the Generate report button.

 Note: If your individual plan premiums are being paid by a third party, such as an employer, you will not be able to access this feature.